 With the rising threat of cybercrime, information leaks, and data breaches, protecting your business is vital and password security plays a key role.
 After all, a strong password is your first line of defense.

 Despite the fact that cybercrime is on the rise, passwords that are weak, old, or repeated are still used.
 Year after year, cyber security companies report that most computer users are choosing the same weak passwords.
 In fact, an annual list of the most commonly used passwords in 2021 published by NordPass found that the most commonly used password was “123456,” followed by “123456789.”
 Also featured in the top 10 spots were “12345,” “qwerty,” “password,” and “111111.”

-Luckily, most web services are forcing their users to follow best practices by only allowing passwords with pre-set criteria or by analyzing passwords to see if they’re weak, fair or strong.
-Most services require a password that’s at least 8 characters long and contains an uppercase letter, a number and a symbol.
+Most web services force their users to follow best practices by only allowing passwords with pre-set criteria or by analyzing passwords to see if they’re weak, fair, or strong.
+Most services require a password that’s at least eight characters long and contains an uppercase letter, a number, and a symbol.
 While these requirements are useful, simply changing your password from “password” to “Password1!” doesn’t solve the problem.

 Many computer security companies offer websites or tools that can generate randomized passwords for you.
 While these passwords are much stronger and harder to crack, they can also be difficult to remember.
-Having a password that’s difficult to remember usually means you’ll have to change it again in the near future, or you’ll have to write it down somewhere near your computer.
-Both of these situations are not ideal.
+Having a password that’s difficult to remember usually means you’ll have to write it down somewhere near your computer, which is not ideal.

 When creating answers for security questions, try to come up with your own question rather than using the standard questions.
 That way you can use a question and answer that only you would know.